 The amino acid sequence of a protein not only reveals the primary structure of the protein but also information on possible protein families or groups and evolutionary relationships, potential gene duplication(s) and possible post-translational modifications.
-In addition, a knowledge of the amino acid sequence can be used to generate specific antibodies.
+In addition, a knowledge of the amino acid sequence can be used to generate specific antibodies and DNA probes.